 “I see the light bulb come on often,” said Thorpe, 36, who previously worked as a corrections officer and as a family counselor before taking his current job with Correctional Industries, CI.
 “It’s so hard to measure change while you are in prison.
 But I do see offenders get that aha moment of ‘yeah, I shouldn’t have done that.
 I can see how that is stupid … I can see how that’s not right.”

 Thorpe was awarded the Petrine Marciniak award this week for his work.
-The state Department of Corrections award is named after a former agency employee known for inspiring the people around her.
+The Washington State Department of Corrections (DOC) award is named after a former agency employee known for inspiring the people around her.

 Todd Cunnington says that’s certainly been true of Thorpe.

 “He’s really helped everyone here, who works at Correction Industries, to up their game,” said Cunnington, the CI general manager at the prison and Thorpe’s supervisor.
 “He’s a good role model for everyone he’s around.”

 Cunnington praised Thorpe in particular for demonstrating that the work Correctional Industries does is about more than making items, “it’s about producing a better person leaving here.”

 Thorpe’s main job is to run inmates through a 20-hour course at the penitentiary where the men role play scenarios they might encounter in the work place after release, and the best ways to respond.

 Thorpe not only teaches inmates about the workplace outside of prison, but also helps them prepare resumes and cover letters.
 In addition, he helps coordinate a yearly mock interview fair where local businesses come inside the prison.